Winter Term Internships

 What about credit for the winter term internship?

-In order for a winter-term-internship application for credit to be approved, EIA, on behalf of the members of the Curriculum Committee, must be convinced that your internship will provide you with an experiential opportunity for exploring career options, connecting to academic work, and/or pursuing a deep personal interest.
+In order for a winter-term-internship application for credit to be approved, the Center for Careers and Internships, on behalf of the members of the Curriculum Committee, must be convinced that your internship will provide you with an experiential opportunity for exploring career options, connecting to academic work, and/or pursuing a deep personal interest.

 Information on the application process for credit can be found at this link.

 What is the required time commitment/length to receive credit for a winter term internship?